Last Updated on 1 month by traveldrafts

 #10 Ruszwurm Confectionery

 After all the walking and sightseeing in the castle district, you must rest, recharge your batteries, and probably warm up a bit.
-Luckily for you, the oldest (and one of the best) confectionery in Budapest is just a few meters from Matthias Church.
+Luckily for you, the oldest (and one of the best) confectioneries in Budapest is just a few meters from Matthias Church.

-#11 Take the millennium underground to Heroes’ Square
+#11 Take the Millennium Underground to Heroes’ Square

 This is a three-in-one!
 You get to do three fundamental things in Budapest all at once!
-The Millenium Underground railway is one of the oldest subways in the world, and it’s one of Budapest’s UNESCO heritage sites!
+The Millennium Underground railway is one of the oldest subways in the world, and it’s one of Budapest’s UNESCO heritage sites!

 You should exit Heroes’ Square station and take the opportunity to appreciate Budapest’s biggest and most important square.